chaoss/website/CHAOSScon/2024NA/event-location-time.md

 ### Registration

-Registration for this event is $10 USD and because this is a co-located event with Open Source Summit North America, registration for that event is a prerequisite.
-You can register for both events on the [OSSNA Registration Page.](https://events.linuxfoundation.org/open-source-summit-north-america/register/)
+Registration for the Visualization Workshop is $7 USD and registration for CHAOSScon is $10 USD.
+Because these are co-located events with Open Source Summit North America, registration for that event is a prerequisite.
+You can register for all three events on the [OSSNA Registration Page.](https://events.linuxfoundation.org/open-source-summit-north-america/register/)